zhxie/ikago/README.md

 `-p port`: Port for listening.

 `-upstream-port -port`: (Optional) Port for routing upstream, must be different with port for listening.
-If this value is not set, a random port from 49152 to 65535 will be used.
+If this value is not set or set as 0, a random port from 49152 to 65535 will be used.

 `-s address:port`: Server.